Hands up whose hair is in need of a bit of TLC after lockdown?

 2. Give your scalp some TLC

 You wouldn’t think twice about exfoliating and cleansing your face, and the same goes for your scalp.
 Give your scalp some tender loving care by investing in a scalp scrub which can reduce the irritation and dandruff caused by excess oil, clear dirt and dead skin cells and get rid of any build up of products you might have.
+You could also try infusing moisture into your roots with the help of tailored products like Kintsugi Awakening Mist.

 3. Seek professional help